PombertLab/SYNY/README.md

 </p>

 #### Example 3 - <i>Encephalitozoon</i> with custom colors
-Custom colors for [Circos](https://circos.ca/) plots can be loaded directly from tab-delimited text files (see [custom_color_1.txt](https://github.com/PombertLab/SYNY/blob/main/Circos/custom_color_1.txt) for an example) containing color names and their associated RGB values.
-A few custom presets are also available to use.
+Custom colors for [Circos](https://circos.ca/) plots can be loaded directly from tab-delimited text files containing color names and their associated RGB values (see [custom_color_1.txt](https://github.com/PombertLab/SYNY/blob/main/Circos/custom_color_1.txt) for an example).
+A few custom presets are also available to use in SYNY.

 ##### Running SYNY with custom colors loaded from a tab-delimited file:
 ```Bash